Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 I get why, too.
 If something takes you a couple of hours to write, you might never dream of charging $400, $500, or even more, right?
 Because you’re thinking in terms of TIME instead of VALUE.

-Understand (and embrace) the value you’re delivering to clients.
+Make sure you understand (and embrace) the value you’re delivering to clients.

 Remember, content drives sales.
 Content marketing is a 400 billion-dollar industry, and for good reason.
 Organizations use compelling content to lure in prospective customers—through emails, videos, podcasts, blog posts, landing pages, case studies, white papers, direct mailers, ads (both digital and print), and so forth.